storepeter/DualFirmware_Marlin_Klipper/README.md

 	http://storepeter.dk/3d-printer/avr-dualboot-bootloader

-Assuming your 3D-printer is running some kind of Marlin, on an ATmega2560, which you might not even have the source code for.
+The 3D-printer is running some kind of Marlin, on an ATmega2560, which we  might not even have the source code for.

-We like to prefer the installed firmware, but also install klipper as secondary on the MCU.
+We like to keep the installed firmware, but would also like to install klipper as secondary on the MCU.

-A physical switch is added to the 3D-printer to control if it will boot into Marlin or Klipper.
+This can be done by installing avr-dualboot as bootloader and install a physical switch on to the 3D-printer to control if it will boot into Marlin or Klipper.

-This is what we wil do:
+Here is what we need to do:

 - get the sources from Github for avr-dualboot and klipper
 - backup current firmware from ATmega2560